 About Jonah Busch, Ph.D.

 Jonah Busch, Ph.D. is an environmental economist who researches climate change and tropical deforestation.
 He is the Chief Economist at Earth Innovation Institute.

 Busch has advised on the design of climate and forest finance mechanisms for governments and institutions including the President of Guyana, the governments of Indonesia, Norway, Bolivia, and California, the United Nations Framework Convention on Climate Change, Global Environment Facility, Forest Carbon Partnership Facility, and Green Climate Fund.
 He serves on the editorial board of Conservation Letters and the advisory board for Carbon180 (formerly Center for Carbon Removal).

 Previously, Busch was a Senior Fellow at the Center for Global Development and Chief Economist at Earth Innovation Institute.
 He has been a lecturer (adjunct professor) at Columbia University's Earth Institute; a visiting scholar at Zhejiang University and University of California Berkeley; and a high school math teacher in the Peace Corps (Burkina Faso, ‘00-‘02).
-He speaks French, Spanish, Indonesian, Mooré, and Mandarin Chinese with varying degrees of proficiency and has traveled in more than seventy-five countries.
+He speaks French, Spanish, Indonesian, Mooré, and Mandarin Chinese with varying degrees of proficiency.